MichaelWilliams289/StudioLLM/README.md

 You will also need Python 3.10+

-Then install Streamlit using the following command in VSCode:
+Then install Streamlit using the following command in the VSCode terminal:

 ```
 pip install streamlit
 ```
-Then install Replicate using this command in VSCode:
+Then install Replicate using this command in the VSCode terminal:
 ```
 pip install replicate
 ```